Doctor Who season 11: Broadcast

-Episode one of The Time Warrior saw the first appearance of the iconic diamond-shaped Doctor Who logo.
+Episode One of The Time Warrior saw the first appearance of the familiar diamond-shaped Doctor Who logo.
 This would be used throughout the Third Doctor's final season and almost through the Fourth Doctor's tenure before retiring in part four of The Horns of Nimon (not including the unbroadcast and incomplete serial Shada which would have followed The Horns of Nimon).

 The entire season was broadcast from 15 December 1973 to 8 June 1974.